 I use this method most often because it’s so simple.
 It takes longer to cook, but that gives me time to prepare the rest of the meal.
-If you decide to cook a whole squash in the oven, just check on it periodically to make sure you don’t overcook it.
+If you decide to cook a whole squash in the oven, just check it periodically to make sure you don’t overcook it.

 Pro: Simple to prepare.

-Con: It takes more time to cook and it’s easy to overcook.
+Con: It takes more time to cook, and it’s easy to overcook.

 Instructions: Preheat oven to 375°F. Stab the squash in several places.
-Bake for 45 minutes – 1 hour, or until you can easily pierce the skin with a knife (cooking time depends on size of squash).
+Bake for 45 minutes – 1 hour, or until you can easily pierce the skin with a knife (cooking time depends on the size of the squash).
 Remove seeds.

 4. Squash in the Microwave

 This is an easy way to cook your spaghetti squash.
 Just stab the squash with a knife and then nuke it in the microwave for several minutes until it’s soft enough for me to cut through.
 Once it’s cut in half, you’ll have a better idea of when to stop cooking the squash so that you get nice al dente strands rather than mush.